-If you receive information about academic accommodations, the are extremely confidential.
-This can only be shared on a 'need to know' basis (example: someone offering your exam in your absence).
-It is vital to maintain confidentiality and if it need to be discussed with the student, it must be a private conversation.
-If you have any questions, please reach out to Taylor Gentry (OASIS@carolinau.edu).
+If you receive information about academic accommodations, they are extremely confidential.
+This can only be shared on a 'need to know' basis (for example: someone offering your exam in your absence).
+It is vital to maintain confidentiality and if it needs to be discussed with the student, it must be a private conversation.
+If you have any questions, please reach out to the ADA Coordinator (OASIS@carolinau.edu).